satinstitch/teensummeradventure/Adventures.md

 *From Last Year*

-Cook a foreign meal use a cookbook from the library, or from recipes online.

-Try out a new exercise or sport you've never tried before.
+Try out a new exercise or sport you've never tried before. - 2 tickets

-Use the sidewalk as your canvas with coloured chalk.
+Use the sidewalk as your canvas and draw with coloured chalk. - 2 tickets

 Play a board game.
+Which one did you play? - 1 ticket

-Learn how to say a hello in 5 different languages
+Learn how to say a hello in 5 different languages. - 2 tickets

-Paint on concrete with water.

-Plant something in the ground.

-Make fan art (scene/character from book)
+Water a dry plant or tree that's near your neighbourhood. - 2 tickets

+Draw your favourite character. - 3 tickets

-Discover a new video game, what is it?
+Discover a new video game, what is it? - 1 ticket

-Find a book or DVD that will help you try a new skill, sport, craft, etc. Try to do that thing.
-What did you try and how did it go?
+Find a book or DVD that will help you try a new craft.
+What did you try and how did it go? - 3 tickets

-Try a life hack.
-What was it and did it work?
+Watch a YouTube video on life hacks and try one.
+What was it and did it work? - 3 tickets

-Hold a watermelon seed spitting contest with your friends, who won?

-Find your zodiac constellation.
-Draw it here.
+What is your astrological sign? - 1 ticket

+How many types of wildlife can you spot outside your window? - 2 tickets

 ****